Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 Transparent Communication

 Start by openly discussing company policies and preferences with employees.
 This dialogue can help uncover why coffee badging is happening.
-Encourage employees to share their thoughts and feedback on recent or proposed remote work policy changes.
+Encourage employees to share feedback on recent or proposed remote work policy changes.
 Consider offering an anonymous online survey to make it easier for employees to express themselves.

 Also, explain the why.
 Share the company’s reasoning behind attendance expectations and return-to-work policies.
 This transparency helps employees understand the company’s decisions impacting remote opportunities.